configcat/docs/docs/integrations/zapier.md

 2. Create a new Zap and select ConfigCat at Choose App & Event.

 3. The ConfigCat Zap currently supports a Trigger Event - Feature Flag & Setting value changed.
 Click continue to select it.
-> [Contact us](https://configcat.com/support) if you have any awesome ideas to include in this Zap.

 4. Generate a Public API credential at [ConfigCat Dashboard](https://app.configcat.com/my-account/public-api-credentials).
 Use the generated `Basic auth user name` and `Basic auth password` during the Zapier authentication flow.
 Click continue.